YesselmanLab/python_tutorials/README.md

 `>python`

-If python is installed, the terminal should enter the python command line interpreter and look something like this:
+If python is installed, the terminal should enter the python command line interpreter and look something like this (though parts of the header will likely look different):

 ```
 Python 3.7.7 (default, Mar 10 2020, 15:43:33)